CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/overview.md

 # Overview

-ProcessForce employs a bottom-up approach to calculate the cost of semi-finished and finished products.
+CompuTec ProcessForce employs a bottom-up approach to calculate the cost of semi-finished and finished products.
 Each Item Master, a part of a Bill of Materials, needs to be defined to calculate the cost of the semi and finished product for Standard Costing and an Estimated Moving Average.

 Key considerations include: